phoebeW17/NextStepSafeguarding/README.md

 ## Design

-I knew I wanted to the club to have a logo, so began by drawing out a very rough design.
+I knew I wanted the club to have a logo, so I began by drawing out a very rough design.
 I then asked Microsoft Copilot to produce a logo with the description and design features I required.

 Starting Idea: